These delicious cookies are buttery, sweet, and soft with a crunchy bruleed sugar coating!

 - Frosting: In a small bowl whisk together the dry pudding and milk until thickened, 1-2 minutes.
 Set aside.

-- In the bowl of your stand mixer fitted with the paddle attachment beat the butter on medium speed until creamy.
+- In the bowl of your stand mixer fitted with the paddle attachment beat the butter and shortening on medium speed until creamy.
 Add in the pudding and powdered sugar.
 Mix until fluffy and combined.

 - Spread a thick layer of frosting on top of the cooled cookies.